-Versioning-enabled buckets maintain an archive of objects, providing a way to un-delete data that you accidentally deleted, or to retrieve older versions of your data.
+Versioning-enabled buckets maintain noncurrent versions of objects, providing a way to un-delete data that you accidentally deleted, or to retrieve older versions of your data.
 You can turn versioning on or off for a bucket at any time.
-Turning versioning off leaves existing object versions in place, and simply causes the bucket to stop accumulating new object versions.
-In this case, if you upload to an existing object the current version is overwritten instead of creating a new version.
+Turning versioning off leaves existing object versions in place and simply causes the bucket to delete the existing live version of the object whenever a new version is uploaded.

 Regardless of whether you have enabled versioning on a bucket, every object has two associated positive integer fields:

-- the generation, which is updated when the content of an object is overwritten.
+- the generation, which is updated when a new object replaces an existing object with the same name.